These lemon bars have the most delicious buttery shortbread crust and a sweet lemon filling. This is the perfect dessert for lemon lovers!

 - Powdered sugar , to sprinkle on top

-- In a medium sized bowl, mix together the butter, sugar and flour with a pastry cutter or mixer.
-Press into the bottom of the pan.
-Bake for 15-20 minutes, or until firm.
-Do not let brown.
+- In a medium sized bowl, mix together the butter, sugar, and flour with a pastry cutter or mixer.

-- In a separate bowl, beat or whisk the eggs.
-Then add in the sugar, flour, lemon juice, lemon zest and baking powder.
-Whisk until smooth and combined.
-Then pour over the baked crust.
+- In a medium bowl, whisk the eggs.
+Whisk in the sugar, flour, lemon juice, lemon zest and baking powder until smooth and combined.
+Pour over the baked crust.

-- Once the bars have cooled, sprinkle with fresh powdered sugar and cut into 24 bars.
-Store the bars in the refrigerator for 3 days or in the freezer for 3 months.
+- Once cooled, sprinkle with fresh powdered sugar and cut into 24 bars.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.